A scalable exponential-DG approach for nonlinear conservation laws: with application to Burger and Euler equations

 \subsubsection{Accuracy and efficient comparison between exponential and RK integrators}

 We next compare exponential methods with explicit RK (Runge-Kutta) time integrators.
 We consider second-order RK2, third-order RK3, and fourth-order RK4 methods.
 Figure \figref{expo-euler-isentropic-tconv-uni-p16-accuracy} shows that RK2 solution converges to the true solution with the second-order accuracy, while RK3 and RK4 solutions immediately saturate at the error level of $\mc{O}(10^{-13})$ as the temporal error is smaller than the spatial one.
 Note that the right most point for each of RK method corresponds to (approximately) the largest stable timestep size.
 Exponential methods, again due to their implicit nature, does not have time stepsize restriction.
 As expected Figure \figref{expo-euler-isentropic-tconv-uni-p16-efficiency} shows that with a same accuracy, exponential integrators are less efficient than their same order RK counterparts since the formers require matrix exponential evaluations.
-However, high-order exponential integrators become comparable to low-order RK counterparts. {\em This should not understood as a disadvantage.
+Times taken by high-order exponential integrators become comparable to low-order RK counterparts. {\em This should not understood as a disadvantage.
 On the contrary, the main advantage of EI is on stiff problems or problem requires large time stepsizes (with CFL number greater than 1) for which explicit RK methods fail.
 The example shows that the cost of exponential methods are similar to stable explicit RK methods while stably providing solutions with time stepsizes orders of magnitude larger than the maximal stable time stepsizes for explicit RK methods.}

 On the non-uniform mesh, we set the center of the vortex to be ${\bf x}_c = (0,0)$ at $t=0$ so that the initial vortex is defined on a coarse region.
 This means that more spatial discretization error is introduced than that on the uniform mesh.
 In Figure \figref{expo-euler-isentropic-tconv-nonuni-p16}(a), the saturated error level of $\mc{O}(10^{-11})$ is higher than the counterpart on the uniform mesh.
 All RK solutions immediately reach to the saturated error level of $\mc{O}(10^{-11})$.
 In Figure \figref{expo-euler-isentropic-tconv-nonuni-p16}(b) and Table \tabref{expo-euler-isentropic-tconv-nonuni-p16}, RK4 is faster than RK2 and RK3.
 Compared to RK4, Exponential DG methods shows slightly better performance at the error level of $\mc{O}(10^{-11})$.
 For example, EPI2 with $Cr=7.49$ is 1.5 times faster than RK4.